X

 Sri Lankan Sapphires

-Sri Lankan blue sapphires are more common and a bit cheaper than others.
-Yet, they are of very high quality and are beautiful.
+Sri Lankan blue sapphires are more accessible and affordable, yet they deliver excellent quality and beauty.

 Madagascar Sapphires

-Sapphires from Thailand and West Africa have darker shades.
-They are also more affordable than Kashmir, Burma, Sri Lanka, or Madagascar sapphires.
+Sapphires from Thailand and West Africa tend toward darker tones and come at lower prices than those from Kashmir, Burma, Sri Lanka, or Madagascar.

 Heat Treatment